merdikim/arweave-renderer/frameworks/react/README.md

 \```typescript
 {
   text: string,    // Raw markdown content
-  name: string     // Content name (from "Name" tag or default "markdown") }
+  name: string     // Content name (from the tag or default "markdown") }
 \```

 **Behavior:**
 - Validates that the content is markdown using MIME type
-- Fetches the actual text content using `requestMarkDown`
+- Fetches the actual text content
-- Extracts name from the "Name" tag in metadata
+- Extracts name from the tags in metadata
 - Throws "Not markdown" error if content type validation fails

 ### `useVideo`